She's Like the Wind: Music video

-The music video in black and white features clips from the film Dirty Dancing.
-The video can be seen on the Ultimate Dirty Dancing DVD.
+The music video was directed by David Fincher and depicts Swayze singing the song (joined in the climax by Fraser) and clips from the film in black and white.
+The video can be seen on the Ultimate Dirty Dancing DVD and other home media releases of the movie.

 Releases

 The song was released commercially on 7" vinyl in many countries, with a 3-track 12" maxi single and 2-track cassette also produced.
 CD singles were a relatively new format.
 A 2- and 3-track 5" CD and Japanese mini CD single were commercially released.